AirspaceTechnologies/claude_coder/README.md

 # Claude Code in Docker

-This repository provides an easy way to run Claude Coder (Anthropic's AI-powered CLI tool) in a Docker container.
-The containerized setup ensures a consistent environment with all necessary dependencies, while safely unlocking Claude's bypass permissions mode within the isolated Docker environment.
+This repository helps developers use Claude Coder (Anthropic's AI-powered CLI tool) in a Docker container for improved security and consistent development environments.
+You'll benefit from more efficient workflows without permission prompts, while Docker's isolation keeps your system safe.
+The containerized approach comes with pre-installed development tools, multiple language runtimes, and optional web search capabilities to solve coding problems using the latest information.

 ## Requirements